-- a representative from the administration office at the Faculty of Health Sciences
+- a representative from the administration at the Faculty of Health Sciences

 If you are offered a place at the Student Research Programme in Psychology, at first it will be an offer of a conditional admission.
 Offers are sent out no later than 1 April.
 Students must, in collaboration with their supervisor, prepare a satisfactory project description.
 The final project description and education plan must be completed by 1 May.
 If the deadline is not met, the offer of permanent admission to the Student Research Programme in Psychology will lapse.

-It is of special importance for applicants from the final year of the bachelor's program that their admission to the Student Research Programme in Psychology is conditional on their admission to the master's program in psychology at UiT.
-Offers and final admission will be available after the applicant has received a response to the application for admission to the master's program via Samordnet opptak.
+It is of special importance for applicants from the final year of the bachelor's program that their admission to the Student Research Programme in Psychology is conditional on their admission to the master's programme in psychology at UiT.
+Offers and final admission will be available after the applicant has received a response to the application for admission to the master's programme via Samordnet opptak.

 Personal supervision from the appointed supervisor, lectures, seminars and written study assignments are work and teaching methods used in the Student Research Programme in Psychology.

 The educational component consists of both compulsory and optional courses, so that it will vary how much self-study and lectures/seminars etc. will be included for the student.
 For more information, please refer to the study plan for the PhD programme in health sciences, as well as to the course description for PSY-8016 Research presentations.